CoopHive/markdown-converter/README.md

    python local_papers.py
    ```

    The script will process each paper in the `papers` directory, extract metadata from the corresponding entry in `metadata.json`, and upload the PDF and markdown files to Lighthouse.

+   ### Step 1: Choose Your Processing Options

+   The script supports three options for processing research papers, creating a total of eight different databases:

+   1. **Text Marking Level:**

+      - **Paragraph Level:** Processes and embeds the text at the paragraph level.
+      - **Sentence Level:** Processes and embeds the text at the sentence level.

+   2. **Conversion Method:**

+      - **OpenAI Model:** Uses OpenAI's model to convert PDFs to markdown.
+      - **Marker Library:** Uses the marker library/repository to convert PDFs to markdown.

+   3. **Embedding Model:**
+      - **NVIDIA Model:** Uses NVIDIA's model for text embedding.
+      - **OpenAI Model:** Uses OpenAI's model for text embedding.

+   Each combination of these options results in a different database, allowing for flexibility in how the text is processed and queried.

+   ### Step 2: Databases Created

-It will then store the documents in the following databases:
+   Based on the options chosen in Step 1, the following databases are created:

    - **Paragraph Level:**

-     - `para_marker_nvidia_dvd`: NVIDIA-based embedding for paragraph-marked text.
+     - `para_marker_nvidia_dvd`: Uses the marker library to convert PDFs to markdown and NVIDIA-based embedding for paragraph-marked text.
-     - `para_marker_openai_dvd`: OpenAI-based embedding for paragraph-marked text.
+     - `para_marker_openai_dvd`: Uses the marker library to convert PDFs to markdown and OpenAI-based embedding for paragraph-marked text.
-     - `para_llm_nvidia_dvd`: NVIDIA-based embedding for LLM-processed paragraph-marked text.
+     - `para_llm_nvidia_dvd`: Uses the OpenAI model to convert PDFs to markdown and NVIDIA-based embedding for LLM-processed paragraph-marked text.
-     - `para_llm_openai_dvd`: OpenAI-based embedding for LLM-processed paragraph-marked text.
+     - `para_llm_openai_dvd`: Uses the OpenAI model to convert PDFs to markdown and OpenAI-based embedding for LLM-processed paragraph-marked text.

    - **Sentence Level:**
-     - `sentence_marker_nvidia_dvd`: NVIDIA-based embedding for sentence-marked text.
+     - `sentence_marker_nvidia_dvd`: Uses the marker library to convert PDFs to markdown and NVIDIA-based embedding for sentence-marked text.
-     - `sentence_marker_openai_dvd`: OpenAI-based embedding for sentence-marked text.
+     - `sentence_marker_openai_dvd`: Uses the marker library to convert PDFs to markdown and OpenAI-based embedding for sentence-marked text.
-     - `sentence_llm_nvidia_dvd`: NVIDIA-based embedding for LLM-processed sentence-marked text.
+     - `sentence_llm_nvidia_dvd`: Uses the OpenAI model to convert PDFs to markdown and NVIDIA-based embedding for LLM-processed sentence-marked text.
-     - `sentence_llm_openai_dvd`: OpenAI-based embedding for LLM-processed sentence-marked text.
+     - `sentence_llm_openai_dvd`: Uses the OpenAI model to convert PDFs to markdown and OpenAI-based embedding for LLM-processed sentence-marked text.

 2. **Processed Papers:**